Berenice02/ProbabilisticRobotics/README.md

 The aim of this project is to develop a SLAM system, i.e. to estimate both the trajectory of a robot and the position of a set of 3D points in the environment (landmarks).
 A good estimate minimizes the error with respect to the given ground truth.
-Thus, this repo contains the code of such SLAM system, some result images and error values, as a way to evaluate the quality of the system.
+Thus, this repo contains the code of such SLAM system, together with some result images and error values, as a way to evaluate the quality of the system.

 In particular, the robot is a Differential Drive robot, equipped with a monocular camera (with known extrinsics and intrinsics parameters) through which the robot, while moving on a plane, senses a set of 3D landmarks, each identified by a unique "id".
-For each pose, a stream of point projections (of the landmarks on the image plane) with corresponding “id” are given.
+For each pose, a stream of point projections (of the landmarks on the image plane) with corresponding “id”s are given.

 The initial guess of the trajectory is provided as wheeled odometry, while [the next section](#initial-guess) describes how an initial guess for the position of the landmarks has been obtained.
-Then, the approach chosen to improve such initial guess is a total least squares method, with pose-landmark constraints given by the point projections and pose-pose constraints given by the norm of the translation error.
+Then, the approach chosen to improve such initial guess is a total least squares method, with pose-landmark constraints given by the point projections and pose-pose constraints given by the norm of the translation errors.

 The project has been developed in OCTAVE and accurately reconstruct the whole ground truth trajectory and some of the landmark positions.
 Other landmarks has been initialized too far from their ground truth position for the system to retreive the right one, while others were not visible in the measurements.